yuh2k/Disaster-misinformation-and-its-correction-on-social-media/README.md

-#Twitter Social Network Analysis of Hurricane Sandy
+# Twitter SNA of Hurricane Sandy

 ## Introduction to the research